Homer M. Garza

 Bio

 Homer M. Garza was born in Beeville, Texas, on May 8, 1933.
-He later moved to Petronila, Texas (near Corpus Christi).
-In November of 1948, Homer M. Garza decided to enlist in the National Guard; two weeks later he was transferred into the United States Army.
-His first station was in Japan, assigned to the 7th Cavalry Regiment, 1st Cavalry Division at Camp Drake.
-He stayed for less than two weeks before his unit was sent to Korea.
-His unit arrived on the East Coast of South Korea on July 18, 1950.
-While in Korea, he was injured twice, once on August 30, 1950, where he was hit three times in his left leg, and then again on January 14, 1951, when he was hit in the arm by a Chinese hand grenade.
-He said his most memorable moment during the war, was getting the word to go home.
-Upon returning home he remained in the Army.
-He married his wife Hilda in July of 1952 and began a family eventually having a daughter and three sons.
+He later moved to Petronila, Texas, which is near Corpus Christi.
+In November 1948, Homer M. Garza decided to enlist in the National Guard.
+Two weeks later, he was transferred to the United States Army.
+His first station was in Japan, where he was assigned to the 7th Cavalry Regiment, 1st Cavalry Division, at Camp Drake.
+He spent less than two weeks there before his unit was deployed to Korea.
+His unit arrived on the east coast of South Korea on July 18, 1950.
+While in Korea, he was injured twice.
+The first injury occurred on August 30, 1950, when he was shot three times in his left leg.
+The second injury happened on January 14, 1951, when a Chinese hand grenade struck his arm.
+His most memorable moment during the war was receiving the news that he would be going home.
+Upon returning home from the Korean War, he chose to remain in the U.S. Army.
+He married his wife, Hilda, in July 1952, and together they started a family, eventually having one daughter and three sons.
 After retiring from the Army as a Command Sergeant Major in 1973, he and Hilda settled near Harker Heights, Texas.

 Video Clips